 Networking as an introvert CTO

-There I was, standing in the middle of a buzzing tech event that our company organized, feeling like a fish out of water.
-The room was filled with chatter, but not just any chatter – Swiss-German chatter.
-Now, if you've ever tried to understand Swiss-German, you'll know it sounds like someone put German, French, and a dash of alien language into a blender.
-And there I was, focusing hard on trying to decipher it while also figuring out how to approach all these people without looking like a lost puppy.
-It was a networking event, so I was supposed to be talking to all of them, right?
+I was standing in the middle of a buzzing tech event that our company had put together, feeling like a fish out of water.
+The room hummed with Swiss-German — which, if you’ve never heard it, sounds as if German and French got scrambled by a vocoder.
+I was busy trying to decode snippets while figuring out how to approach people without looking like a lost puppy.
+It was a networking event, so apparently talking was mandatory.

-This was my first networking event in Zurich 5 years ago.
-A lot of things have changed since then, except the swiss-german language, it still stayed alien.
+This was my first Zurich gathering five years ago.
+Plenty has changed since then; the language still feels alien.

 Not Just Wallflowers